kyleharper/battery-callback/README.md

 var AppBatteryCallback = new BatteryCallback({
     "batteryThreshold": 0.2,
     "msgTitle": "Your battery is low!",
     "message": "It seems that your battery is quite low.
-Are you sure you wish view this content?
-If not you could always come back later.", });
+Are you sure you wish view this content?", });

 // A example of a function that utilises the battery callback